Looking for Thanksgiving resources for your homeschool? I’ve found ten great options to help you explore the holiday with your kids.

 - A Charlie Brown Thanksgiving

-*These two are currently available for rent and free streaming through Amazon Prime Video.
+*This one is currently available for rent and free streaming through Amazon Prime Video.
 Not a Prime member?
 A 30-Day Free Trial is a great way to see if it’s a good match for your family.

 6. Thanksgiving Art